-(xiv) According to the information and explanations give to us and based on our examination of the records of the Company, the Company has not entered into non-cash transactions with directors or persons connected with them.
+10 each to its holding company, during the year under review.
+The requirement of section 42 of the Company Act, 2013 have materially been complied with except to the extent that the records of the Company, the Company has not entered into non-cash transactions with directors or persons connected with them.
 Accordingly, paragraph 3(xv) of the Order is not applicable.